JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-03-06-PointJudith-Oyster-Nutrients-DNAMethylation-MBDBS.md

 [Bismark](https://github.com/FelixKrueger/Bismark) is a program to map bisulfite treated sequencing reads to a genome of interest and perform methylation calls in a single step.
 Methylseq uses Bismark in its workflow.

-Bismark needs Bowtie2 or HISAT2 and Samtools to properly run. **Discuss w/ lab which to use**
+Bismark needs Bowtie2 or HISAT2 and Samtools to properly run.

 #### Prepare genome